gmac/backboneconf-learning/README.md

 ## Design Patterns

- - There's a book about this...
+ - There's a famous book about this...
- - 15 years post-"Software Design Patterns".
+ - This quote is 15 years post-"Software Design Patterns".
  - The book's original influences can still be seen today.

 SO:

  - **As technology evolves, we remember software not for it's code, but for its design.**
- - How will we remember Backbone?

 ## Backbone in 2025

- - What do we remember, and/or what still applies?
+ - What will we remember, and/or what will still apply?
+ - Design will stand the test of time, code will not.

 ## Start Over

  - Conway's Game of Life.
  - Cited among the most valuable days of class.
+ - Pair up, code for 1 hour, then start over.
    - Letting go.
    - Breaking the cycle.
    - Starting over.